 It was further reported that the Commission currently has only one (1) established position in IT department, which fell vacant following the resignation of the previous office occupant.
-The ICT Steering Committee activities were negatively affected by the absence of the IT Officer and will be reactivated to help guide the ICT functions.
+The ICT Steering Committee activities were negatively affected by the absence of the IT Officer.
+The Committee will be reactivated to help guide the ICT functions.

 The Committee observed that IT function at LVBC has had significant challenges.
-The LVBC management however informed the Committee that recruitment of the ITO was concluded and his appointment has been approved by Council.
+The LVBC management however informed the Committee that recruitment of the ITO was concluded and Council has approved his appointment.